 This bed has a small retaining wall that has become loose.
 It was replaced with one using larger blocks with a different color.

 The old blocks were removed.
-I used stone screenings to set the wall block.
-Now I use rice stone with a little concrete sand.
-This has less chance of sinking over time.
-The new blocks are 12" (tan castlewall) retaining blocks.
-A Home Depot product.
-They were set using a ballast mallet.
+I tamped in concrete sand and or rice stone for the base.
+There less chance of sinking over time.
+The new blocks are 12" (tan castlewall) retaining blocks, a Home Depot product.
+They were set using a ballast mallet also called a (dead blow hammer).
 Work began at the lowest part of the foundation and was built up.

-If the first row is set correctly, then other rows are easily added.
-The customer was so happy with how it turned out that he wanted the work extended to the other end of the bed, and, capstones added over the whole structure.
+If the first row is set correctly, then other rows sit level.
+The customer wanted the work extended to the other end of the bed.
+Capstones added over the whole structure.

-Blocks will be added from the pre-existing work area over to the right side of the bed.
+Blocks will be added to the pre-existing work area (left) to the right. side of the bed.
 The back side was to remain open.
-After extending the wall over, capstones will be cut on a wet saw and glued into place.
+After extending the wall over, capstones will be cut on a wet saw and glued into place using block adhesive.

-In the front of this house, I built small retaining walls to hold in mulch and accent the border.
+I built small retaining walls to prevent mulch from washing away and to accent the border.

 This photo shows a very short stretch that could use a little character.